DataDog/integrations-core/docs/dev/api_integration.md

 - [Incidents][17]
 - [Security Events][18]

 This page provides instructions for creating an API integration in the `integrations-extras` repository.
 For more information about why you would want to create an API-based integration, see [Creating your own solution][2].
+Since API integrations do not use the Datadog Agent to collect data, you need to create an informational tile-only listing once your development work is complete.

 ## Setup